 The Wax Works Museum showcases several, very detailed, life-sized wax statues of famous people throughout history!
 They have on display icons like Marilyn Monroe, Johnny Depp, and the characters of Star Wars!!!
 A stop at The Wax Works Museum is both fun and educational (they have historical figures on display as well).

 Where To Stay!

-When visiting the Oregon, Coast I absolutely 100% recommend renting a house.
-Renting a house allows a lot more freedom to come and go as you please without having to trek up and down hotel stairs.
-You have your own kitchen so you don’t have to eat out every night.
-Plus a house offers private parking, way more space than a hotel room, and best of all it is the same price if not cheaper than renting a hotel room!
+When visiting the Oregon Coast I absolutely 100% recommend renting a house.
+Renting a house allows; a lot more freedom to come and go as you please without having to trek up and down hotel stairs, you have your own kitchen so you don’t have to eat out every night, you get private parking, and way more space than in a hotel room.
+Best of all, it is the same price if not cheaper than renting a hotel room!
 It’s a no-brainer!
 Seriously!